henriquenfaria/stock-hawk/README.md

 ======

 This is Stock Hawk project of Udacity's Android Developer Nanodegree.

-The purpose of this project was to built an app that helps users in the process of monitoring NASDAQ stocks.
+The purpose of this project was to build an app that helps users in the process of monitoring NASDAQ stocks.
 The app has a minimalistic design.
 It allow users to change between daily stock percentage and stock value variation.
 We also provide users a helpful widget that easily displays all his saved stocks.